ikapadata/pykapa/README.md

 It is compulsory to have the following worksheets for pykapa to monitor data collection and post messages on Slack.

 ### [survey](https://docs.google.com/spreadsheets/d/1J7vr1fY8PlsXcAlCewMDBbMsxdHICZPR7CoPby-MYBs/edit)
 This worksheet is very important as it is the interface for creating questions and structure for your questionnaire.
-You will have to add the **dashboard_state** column and set the values to TRUE for fields that you want visualise on Data Studio.
+You will have to add the **dashboard_state** column and set the values to TRUE for fields that you want to visualise on Data Studio.

 ### [choices](https://docs.google.com/spreadsheets/d/1J7vr1fY8PlsXcAlCewMDBbMsxdHICZPR7CoPby-MYBs/edit#gid=1259247300)
 You need this worksheet to be able to pull the label for select and select_multiple fields using the `jr:choice-name(${field}, '${field}')` such that your messages on Slack are readable.